Gyeran Jjim (Korean Steamed Silken Eggs)

 But Gyeran Jjim is more than just a pretty face.
 It is unbelievably delicious.
 I absolutely love Gyeran Jjim for its savory flavor and its heavenly custard/flan-like texture.
 My mom and paternal grandma used to make it for me all of the time.
 And I used to gobble up every bit, every single time.

 My mom worked a lot when I was growing up.
 Understandably, she didn’t have much time to cook for us when she arrived home late in the evening.
 So this dish was perfect for our situation at the time.
 I remember her making this in the microwave to conserve what little time she had to make us dinner.
-But I stopped using the microwave a few years ago when I started eating healthier.
-So I steam mine in a steamer.
+I steamed mine in a steamer for this post.
 Either way, it is very easy and absolutely delectable.

 Gyeran Jjim (Korean Steamed Silken Eggs) Recipe